Pranay36/Capillary_chatbot_assignment/README.md

-# PDFs Extractor🤖
+# Capillary Chatbot🤖

 Capillary chatbot using Langchain, Google Gemini Pro &amp; FAISS Vector DB with Seamless Streamlit Deployment.
 Get instant, Accurate responses from Awesome Google Gemini OpenSource language Model.
-Transform your PDF experience now.

 ## 📝 Description
 The Capillary Chat Bot is a Streamlit-based web application designed to facilitate interactive conversations with a chatbot.
 The app allows users tinteract with Capillary knowledge base, extract text information from them, and train a chatbot using this extracted content.
 Users can then engage in real-time conversations with the chatbot.